SJLewer/Election_Analysis/README.md

 ## Election-Audit Summary
 This script can easily be utilized for other elections by making a couple of small changes:

-* Updating the source data file (e.g., "election_results.csv") on row 9 of the script: file_to_load = os.path.join("Resources", "election_results.csv")
+* Updating the source data file (e.g., "election_results.csv") on row 9 of the script:

+   file_to_load = os.path.join("Resources", "election_results.csv")

-* Updating the output file (e.g., "election_results.txt") for the results on row 11 of the script: file_to_save = os.path.join("analysis", "election_results.txt")
+* Updating the output file (e.g., "election_results.txt") for the results on row 11 of the script:

+     file_to_save = os.path.join("analysis", "election_results.txt")

 Future enhancements to this script may include:

-1. Rounding precision:  The Candidate vote percentages above do not total 100% due to rounding.
-Increasing the precision to .2f fixes this issue. candidate_results = ( f"{candidate_name}: {vote_percentage:.2f}% ({votes:,})\n")
+1. Improving rounding precision:  The candidate vote percentages above do not total 100% due to rounding to one decimal place (.1f).
+Increasing the precision to two decimal place (.2f) fixes this issue.

+_find code box formatting and include image of 2 decimal results._
+    candidate_results = (
+                f"{candidate_name}: {vote_percentage:.2f}% ({votes:,})\n")

-1.Determining how many votes each candidate received within each county and the percentage of the county's total.
+1. Determining how many votes each candidate received within each county and the percentage of the county's total.

+   _insert table with mocked up results

-1.Adding a congressional district dictionary that includes the district and county.
+1. Adding a congressional district dictionary that includes the district and county.
 If the whole state's election results are included in a single source file, the result summaries above could be tabulated by congressional district.

+_insert table with mocked up results_

 ___
 ## Resources